jserv/tinygl/README.md

-# TinyGL fork
+# TinyGL Evolved

 ![tgl logo](assets/tgl_minimal.png)

-A comprehensive overhaul of [TinyGL](https://bellard.org/TinyGL/) as a better software rasterizer.
+A portable, software-only OpenGL 1.1 rasterizer written in pure C99.

+Originally developed by [Fabrice Bellard](https://bellard.org/), this version has been extensively enhanced for performance and portability.
-It is a small, software-only and partial GL 1.1 implementation wth limited multithreading support.
+It is a small, partial OpenGL 1.1 implementation with optional multithreading support.

-The original project was by [Fabrice Bellard](https://bellard.org/).
-We have forked it.

 ## Architecture

-TinyGL is made up 3 major modules:
+TinyGL consists of three major modules:
-- Mathematical routines (zmath).
+- Mathematical routines (zmath)
-- OpenGL-like emulation (zgl).
+- OpenGL-like emulation (zgl)
-- Z buffer and rasterisation (zbuffer).
+- Z-buffer and rasterization (zbuffer)

-## Safety features
+## Safety Features

-TinyGL contains the following safety features:
+TinyGL includes the following safety features:
-1. compiletime options for `glGetError()` functionality which obviously slows down speed but increases debugging capability.
+1. Compile-time options for `glGetError()` functionality (useful for debugging)
-2. OpenGL 2.0 buffers, for easy memory management (Anything you put in a buffer using glBufferData will be free'd upon `glClose()`)
+2. OpenGL 2.0 style buffers for simplified memory management (data passed via `glBufferData` is freed upon `glClose()`)
-3. Fully leak checked using Valgrind- The only leaks you'll see are from your system's SDL. the Raw demos have zero leaks.
+3. Fully leak-checked using Valgrind (the raw demos have zero leaks)

-## Incredibly portable

-TinyGL is written in pure C99, and requires very few functions from the C standard library, it doesn't even require malloc and free
-(The calls are aliased to `gl_malloc()` and `gl_free()`, which you can replace with your own memory management model if you desire)

 ## Portability

+TinyGL is written in pure C99 with minimal standard library dependencies.
+It does not require `malloc` or `free` directly; instead, allocation calls are aliased to `gl_malloc()` and `gl_free()`, allowing replacement with custom memory management.

-You can test compiling TinyGL by executing `make raw-examples`, which do not require ANYTHING Except the C standard library and stdio.
+You can test compiling TinyGL by executing `make raw-examples`, which requires only the C standard library.

-These are the C standard library includes used in the raw examples.
+The raw examples use these standard library headers:
 ```c
 #include <math.h>
 #include <stdio.h>